 Motorcycle Week always begins on the second FULL weekend of June.

 In years when June 1st lands on a Sunday, the weekend of May 31-June 1 is not a full weekend, but the weekend of June 7-8 is, so the event will start a week later than normal, resulting in Motorcycle Week beginning on Father’s Day weekend rather than ending with it.
 When June 1st lands on any day other than Sunday, Motorcycle Week will end on Father’s Day weekend, as usual.

 In recent years, in 2008 and 2014, June 1st was on a Sunday, and the event started on Father’s Day weekend.
 (In 2003, June 1st was also on a Sunday, but the event ended on Father’s Day weekend.
 However, the event began so early in June there were complaints, so the new rule came into effect.)

-1989 (Gypsy Tour).
-In 1989 the Laconia Rally was known as Motorcycle Weekend.
+1988 & 1989 (Gypsy Tour Patches).
+In 1988-89 the Laconia Rally was known as Motorcycle Weekend.
 This was the next to last year before the Rally resumed to a full week-long event.

 1991 (Gypsy Tour).
 The first year that the Rally was re-expanded to a week long event, this patch noted the change.

 A 1991 pin notes that Laconia Motorcycle Week is the USA’s “Oldest Gypsy Tour”.

 1992 (Gypsy Tour).
 A metal, 12″ x 8″ sign.